Interview with Jenna Ricker & Caroline Waterlow on 'Qualified' (2019)

 I'm an introvert and the idea of somehow becoming a public figure makes me feel a little bit panicky.
 I'm impressed that she was able to pull it together.

 "Qualified" is one of the best films that I saw at SXSW.
 I felt spiritually connected to Guthrie, a person who I am nearly positive is also an INFJ and found her incredibly inspiring.
 Ricker tells a great story that will piss you off and hopefully move you to action.
-If someone tells you that you that your goals are impossible because of a dumb reason, take a note out of Guthrie's book: pay them zero mind and keep doing what you love.
+If someone says your goals are impossible because of a dumb reason, take a note out of Guthrie's book: pay them zero mind and keep doing what you love.